areekaras/areekaras.github.io/_posts/2025-06-13-why-i-wake-up-at-430am.md

 It's the most common and legitimate reason we don't pursue our biggest goals.
 For a long time, it was my reality.
 My current work, while managed by the best boss I've ever had, operates in a culture of high demand.
 Late hours and weekend work are common, leaving me with little energy at the end of the day for deep, focused work.

+In the previous chapter, I wrote about how [a 9-day solo trip gave me the courage to resign from my job](https://shibiliareekara.com/posts/how-a-solo-trip-reset-my-career/).
+The career break that followed demanded a new level of personal discipline.

 My personal life felt the impact.
 Football, a passion I'd recently restarted after a long injury break, fell to the wayside.
 I became a ghost to my friends, too drained to connect.
 The person I wanted to be—engaged, active, and present—was being consumed by the demands of the day.

 So, I stopped looking for time at the end of my day.
 I started forging it for myself at the beginning.